-A multiscale substitution can be modeled using a directed weighted graph $G$ with vertex set indexed by elements of $\mathcal{F}$ and edge set defined by the multiscale substitution rule: if the tiling of $\mathcal{T}_{i}$ includes a tile of type $j$, that is a copy of $\alpha\mathcal{T}_{j}$ with $0<\alpha\leq1$, then $G$ admits a directed edge of length $a=-\log\alpha$ connecting vertex $i$ to $j$.
-A multiscale substitution is called irreducible if $\text{\ensuremath{G}}$ is strongly connected, and incommensurable if $G$ is incommensurable.
-An example of an incommensurable multiscale substitution on a single prototile with scales $\alpha_{1}=\frac{1}{3}$ and $\alpha_{2}=\frac{2}{3}$ is shown in Figure \ref{fig:A-multiscale-substitution}.\\
+A multiscale substitution scheme can be modeled using a directed weighted graph $G$ with a vertex set indexed by elements of $\mathcal{F}$ and an edge set defined by the substitution rule: if the tiling of $\mathcal{T}_{i}$ includes a tile of type $j$, that is a copy of $\alpha\mathcal{T}_{j}$ with $0<\alpha<1$, then $G$ admits a directed edge of length $a=-\log\alpha$ connecting vertex $i$ to $j$.
+A multiscale substitution scheme is called irreducible if $\text{\ensuremath{G}}$ is strongly connected, and incommensurable if $G$ is incommensurable.
+An example of an incommensurable multiscale substitution scheme on a single prototile with scales $\alpha_{1}=\frac{1}{3}$ and $\alpha_{2}=\frac{2}{3}$ is shown in Figure \ref{fig:A-multiscale-substitution}.\\

-Observe that if $G$ is a graph associated with a $d$ dimensional multiscale substitution, then $\lambda=d$ and the Perron-Frobenius eigenvector of $M\left(d\right)$ corresponding to $\mu=1$ can be chosen to be $v=\left(1,\ldots,1\right)$.
+Observe that if $G$ is a graph associated with a $d$ dimensional multiscale substitution scheme, then $\lambda=d$ and the Perron-Frobenius eigenvector of $M\left(d\right)$ corresponding to $\mu=1$ can be chosen to be $v=\left(1,\ldots,1\right)$.
 These properties enable us to address questions concerning the geometrical objects described bellow.

-\subsubsection{Kakutani splitting procedure}
+\subsubsection{Kakutani Splitting Procedure}

 Consider the unit interval $I=\left[0,1\right]$ and some $\alpha\in\left(0,1\right)$.
-Kakutani introduced the following splitting procedure which generates a sequence of partitions of $I$ which is known as Kakutani's sequence of partitions (see \cite{key-3213}) .
+Kakutani introduced the following splitting procedure which generates a sequence of partitions of $I$ which is known as the $\alpha$-Kakutani's sequence of partitions (see \cite{key-3213}).
 Begin with $\pi_{0}=I$ the trivial partition of $I$, and define $\pi_{1}$ to be the partition of $I$ one gets after splitting $I$ into two intervals of lengths $\alpha$ and $1-\alpha$.
 Assume that the partition $\pi_{n}$ is defined, then $\pi_{n+1}$ is the partition of $I$ one gets from $\pi_{n}$ after splitting the interval of maximal length in $\pi_{n}$ into two parts, proportional to $\alpha$ and $1-\alpha$.

-For example, the first few Kakutani partitions of the unit interval with $\alpha=\frac{1}{3}$ are shown in Figure \ref{fig:Kakutani's-parition-with}, together with the associated graph.
+For example, the first few $\alpha$-Kakutani partitions of the unit interval with $\alpha=\frac{1}{3}$ are shown in Figure \ref{fig:Kakutani's-parition-with}, together with the associated graph.
 The dashed lines represent intervals of maximal length in each partition.

 We say that a sequence $\pi_{n}$ of partitions of $I$ is uniformly distributed if for any continuous function $f$ on $I$ we have